 Graduate jobs and schemes in retail

-Careers in retail include retail management, supply chain and logistics, merchandising, buying, ecommerce, product technology and fashion design.
-Graduates of all degree disciplines can find work in the retail industry, although some employers will ask for specific degrees and a related degree is practically essential for a career in fashion design.
+Graduates looking for a career in retail can go into retail management, supply chain and logistics, merchandising, buying, ecommerce, product technology and fashion design.
+More often than not, students of all degree disciplines can apply for jobs in most of these areas, although some employers will ask for specific degrees and a related degree is practically essential for a career in fashion design.

 Retailers often prioritise personal qualities and skills over strict academic requirements; while some employers ask for a 2.1, more employers in the retail sector accept 2.2s than in other sectors.
 Find out which retailers accept 2.2s here.

 Most retail employers open applications to their graduate schemes in September and deadlines tend to fall in November and December.
 Even if the deadline falls after this, lots of employers invite candidates to interview and make offers before the deadline is up.
 If they fill all of their positions, they will close applications early so it's best to focus your energies on your job hunt in the autumn term.

 Retail employers are very forward-looking and tend to be at the forefront of the latest recruitment trends and technology.
 It’s very likely that you will be asked to complete a video interview so read our article on what to expect from retail video interviews for lots of tips.

 Be sure to show off any retail work experience you have in your application form, in your interviews and at the assessment centres.
 For help with this, read our article on standing out at retail assessment centres.